boy in forest looking at camera

 trash can icon

-Remember to discard the bottle at the end of 1 week (7 days).
-There may be medication left in the bottle; however, you must discard it because the medication is only stable for 1 week after thawing.
+There may be medication left in the bottle; however, the bottle must be discarded by the patient because the medication is only stable for 1 week after it is opened